sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

 foo ALL=(ALL) NOPASSWD:ALL
 ```

-4. Verify that you can login into the host (e.g. `ssh foo@172.17.0.1`) from the `sonic-mgmt` container without any password prompt.
+4. Verify that you can login into the host (e.g. `ssh foo@172.17.0.1`, if the default docker bridge IP is `172.18.0.1/16`, follow https://docs.docker.com/network/bridge/#configure-the-default-bridge-network to change it to `172.17.0.1/16`, delete the current `sonic-mgmt` docker using command `docker rm -f <sonic-mgmt_container_name>`, then start over from step 1 of section **Setup sonic-mgmt docker** ) from the `sonic-mgmt` container without any password prompt.

 5. Verify that you can use `sudo` without a password prompt inside the host (e.g. `sudo bash`).